jam-hakimjonov/unix-progamming/README.md

-# Lecturer: Andrey Dragunov
+# GO AWAY, NO MEANING HERE

-# Place of study: Inha University in Tashkent
+## Lecturer: Andrey Dragunov

-# NO MEANING HERE
+### Place of study: Inha University in Tashkent